otidev/kuben/README.md

 ## Usage

-While Kuben is not inherently a command-line program, running it in a traditional terminal environment is advised, as some of the warnings and error go to `stderr`.
+While Kuben is not inherently a command-line program, running it in a traditional terminal environment is advised, as some of the warnings and errors go to `stderr`.

 ```
 Usage: ./kuben <srcFile> <frameWidth> <frameHeight> <outFile>